 We have specific arrival and departure times and play areas and allocate toilets.
-The dining room is out of use.
+The dining room is still out of use for lunch service.
 Lunch will be eaten in classrooms after cleaning tables before and after.
 Behaviour will be explained to children but our normal behaviour rules apply too.
 Parents will wait outside the school building.

 5 minute gate times will ensure bubbles are separated.
 Parents and school staff will wear masks at the gates before and after school.
-Staff will wear masks if they have to enter another bubble for longer than 15 minutes.
-Staff will wear masks in all communal areas outside of their bubble and if they're meeting parents or outside visitors and any close contact with children not in their bubble during the day.
+Staff will wear masks if they have to enter another bubble and in all communal areas outside of their bubble.
+Masks should also be worn if they're meeting parents or outside visitors and any close contact with children not in their bubble during the day.